Ajayman/learn-today/README.md

  # cookies
    cookies are small files which are stored on a user's computer.
 THey are designed to hold a modest amoutn of data specific to a particular client and websitre, and can be accessed either by the web server or the client computer.
+THe cookies are stored on browser.
+The cookies parameter are
+   `res.cookie(cookie_name, cookie_value, option)`

+ # In Postman we should set header as the authorization and type mentioned as bearer token and add token id to the token field.
+Wnen we host we should use cookie to
+ authorize the client.